jghauser/papis.nvim/README.md

 ## Issues/Troubleshooting

 You can use `:checkhealth papis` for some basic troubleshooting.
+Make sure to open a file of a type configured in `init_filetypes` before calling `checkhealth`, so that Papis.nvim is properly loaded.
 In addition, you can enable the `debug` module, which exposes the following commands and a log:

 - `:Papis debug info`: Get the path to the log file
 - `:Papis debug stop-watchers`: Stops file watching for the current neovim instance.
 Helps if you want to use one particular instance to try things out, but have other neovim instances open on the system.